ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch29.md

 ![image](../images/ch29-fig01.png){style="width:5.625in"}
 :::

-What mitigation techniques should we use if we detect a trainingâ€"test set discrepancy using adversarial validation?
+What mitigation techniques should we use if we detect a training""test set discrepancy using adversarial validation?
 If we're working with a tabular dataset, we can remove features one at a time to see if this helps address the issue, as spurious features can sometimes be highly